Bright Yellow Watery Diarrhea: 6 Causes Simplified by a Gut Doctor

 |No extraintestinal symptoms||Extraintestinal symptoms like rashes, urticaria, swollen lips or face, or severe life-threatening allergic reactions.|

 |The severity of your symptoms is proportional to the amount you eat from the offending food.||Even trace amounts of the offending food can produce severe symptoms.|

 alcohol speeds up things inside your intestine and colon.
 This can cause bright yellow watery diarrhea.
 Even if you drink small doses, it is worse to mention that it can cause diarrhea. alcohol can irritate your digestive tract and worsen existing diarrhea. (ref)

 Also, chronic use of alcohol can cause liver and pancreatic problems (such as chronic pancreatitis), causing maldigestion and malabsorption of fat, leading to chronic yellow diarrhea.

 Irritable bowel syndrome is another common under-diagnosed disease.
 It nearly affects 20 to 15% of the population.

-Irritable bowel syndrome is characterized by chronic abdominal pain or cramps that are related to defecation, change in stool frequency or change in stool form.
+Irritable bowel syndrome is characterized by chronic abdominal pain or cramps related to defecation, change in stool frequency, or change in stool form.

-IBS has 4 types: IBS-Diarrhea predominant, IBS-Constipation predominant, IBS-Mixed type, and IBS-Unclassified.
+IBS has four types: IBS-Diarrhea predominant, IBS-Constipation predominant, IBS-Mixed type, and IBS-Unclassified.